 I work on problems at the intersection of computer science and economics, such as deciding how to aggregate individual preferences to make collective decisions (social choice theory), learning how self-interested agents behave in a system (game theory), and designing systems that perform well in the presence of self-interested agents (mechanism design).
 My recent work focuses on building theoretical foundations of algorithmic fairness, and in particular, applying fairness notions developed in the economics literature to algorithmic decision-making.
 Check out my publications.

-☞ I co-organized the first Workshop on the Distortion and Information-Efficiency Tradeoffs at EC-20 with Elliot Anshelevich, Aris Filos-Ratsikas, and Alex Voudouris.
+☞ [July 2020] I co-organized the first Workshop on the Distortion and Information-Efficiency Tradeoffs at EC-20 with Elliot Anshelevich, Aris Filos-Ratsikas, and Alex Voudouris.